 You’re growing old; there’s no denying it.
 Everyone is growing old – it’s a natural part of life.
 But whether you accept growing old with dignity and intelligence is up to you.
 It can be helpful to imagine the aging process as a fun adventure that, through various challenges, allows you to showcase your grace, strength, and wit.

-If you think you’re aging too fast or not feeling as youthful as you used to, remember that there’s nothing wrong with being older — it just means you’ve lived long enough to get here.
+If you think you’re aging too fast or not feeling as youthful as you used to, remember there’s nothing wrong with being older — it just means you’ve lived long enough to get here.

 17. Avoid Common These Common Pitfalls of Growing Old